scs/substrate-api-client/README.md

 # substrate-api-client
 Library for connecting to substrate API over WebSockets

-Composes Extrinsics, sends them and subscribes to updates can watch events
+Composes Extrinsics, sends them and subscribes to updates.

+Can watch events and execute code upon events.

 ## setup